 Since mineral spirits are gotten from only petroleum distillation and it doesn’t have any additives in its formula, it doesn’t smell as much as other paint thinning solvents.

 Mineral spirits is used for thinning oil-based paints and cleaning paint off painting equipment.
 After painting, you can soak the roller, paintbrush, or even spray gun in a bucket of mineral spirits to dissolve and remove paint.

 However, mineral spirits have a flaw.
 The solvent can’t be used to thin water-based paints given the high deposits of oils in it.

 Paint thinner is more of a term than a product.
 In the painting world, paint thinner refers to any liquid or solvent that can be used to make paint lighter or thinner.

 Many painters even consider water as paint thinner since it’s used to thin water-based paints.
 But paint thinner often refers to oil and solvent-based liquids that can be used to lighten the flow of oil-based paints before applying it.

 Paint thinners often have complex chemical makeup.
 Asides from the main ingredient of the paint thinner which could be any solvent or natural matter, the paint thinner also include additives in its formula.
 For instance, turpentine paint thinner is gotten from the distillation of pine tree resins but the paint thinner also includes additives like benzene.

-The slightly complex chemical formula of paint thinners means that the solvent has a strong odor and can be toxic.
+The slightly complex chemical formula of paint thinners means that the solvent has a strong odor.
 Paint thinners are used for anything from thinning paints to cleaning them and even in some cases, stripping paint from surfaces.